5 Easy Ways to Start a Conversation at Any Party

 “This punch tastes suspiciously strong—who do you think spiked it?”

-Humor shows confidence and makes you instantly likable.
+Humor shows confidence and lowers barriers quickly.

 5. Ask an Open-Ended Question